What Is Delta E? And Why Is It Important for Color Accuracy?

 You only have to square the difference between each of the L, a, and b values; then add them together; then take the square root of the sum.
 The mathematical expression of the formula, however, is a bit more intimidating:

 This formula provides significant insight into the difference seen between two colors.
-A more precise formula is Delta E(94).
-The formula for Delta E(94) is significantly more complex than the standard Delta E formula, which is why it is beyond the scope of this article.
+A more precise formula is Delta E (CIE 1994).
+This version is significantly more complex than the standard formula, which is why it is beyond the scope of this article.

-Why You Should Choose a Monitor with Delta E of ≦2
+Why You Should Choose a Monitor with a Delta E of ≦2

 When shopping for professional electronics equipment, you will want to purchase devices with Delta E levels that are less than two, since, at that point, the human eye sees the displayed colors as they were originally intended to be shown.